-Another limitation of the basic science literature is that the majority of the injuries to animal models are surgically induced instead of occurring from trauma or wear.
-It is not uncommon for muscle injuries to present chronically in clinic, and even acute lesions to muscles may present after a delay.
+Another limitation of the basic science literature is that the majority of the injuries to animal models are surgically-induced instead of occurring from trauma or wear.
+It is not uncommon for muscle injuries to present chronically in the clinic, and even acute lesions to muscles may present after a delay.
 Chronic degeneration and acute injury lead to distinctively different cellular and molecular responses that may respond differently to PRP.
 In addition, the biologic milieu created by the cellular and molecular responses in both chronic and acute muscle pathology changes over time.
-Thus, a better understanding of these time-dependent changes in the biologic milieu (e.g., host pH, cytokine and growth factor concentration), and the influence of timing, delivery, and dosing of PRP needs to be better understood and further studied.
+Thus, a better understanding of these time-dependent changes in the biologic milieu (e.g., host pH, cytokine and growth factor concentration), and the influence of timing, delivery, and dosing of PRP, needs to be better understood and further studied.

 In conclusion, the basic science literature on the use of PRP in muscle pathology demonstrates that PRP confers several potentially beneficial effects on healing in comparison to controls at the basic science level.
 Future research is needed to determine the optimal cytology, dosing, timing, and delivery method of PRP for both chronic and acute muscle pathology.